-The goal of the Farmer Network is to create a networked community of beginning and established farmers through resource sharing opportunities and education.
+The goal of the Farmer Network is to create a networked community of beginning and established farmers and ranchers through resource sharing opportunities and education.

 The Farmer Network will host 6-8 farm tours or skills sessions this summer and will present multiple Winter Workshops on farm-related topics such as production, financials/record-keeping, and enterprise profitability.
 Check out 2012′s Summer Farm Tours & Skills Sessions.

-Additionally, the Farmer Network handbook is published once a year and spotlights mentor farmers along with any opportunities available on their farm.
-Beginning farmers are also listed with the resources they are seeking as they start their farm enterprise.
-The online list serve is active year round and circulates information about special events such as work days or short farm projects; farm opportunities like equipment or farm product sales; hiring of interns and employees; and even questions related to production.
+Additionally, the Farmer Network handbook is published once a year and spotlights mentor farmers along with any opportunities available on their farm or ranch.
+Beginning farmers are also listed with the resources they are seeking as they start their sustainable enterprise.
+The online list serve is active year round and circulates information about special events such as work days or short farm projects; farm opportunities like equipment or product sales; hiring of interns and employees; and even questions related to production.

 The Farmer Network recently formed a member-led committee where beginning and established farmers come together to problem solve and connect with one another.
-This committee is currently pursuing campaigns for increasing land access for beginning farmers and boosting online resources for local farmers.
+This committee is currently pursuing campaigns for increasing land access for beginning farmers and boosting online resources for local producers